HundredVisionsGuy/CelsiusToFahrenheitExceptionHandlingTests/README.md

 **Notes/Challenge Opportunity**
 -------------
-* Each function needs to check to make sure the inputs can be converted to a number
+* Your function needs to check to make sure the inputs can be converted to a number
-* Each function needs to handle incorrect input (e.g. strings that can't be converted to numbers, a denominator that is 0)
+* Your function needs to handle incorrect input (e.g. strings that can't be converted to numbers)
-* Each function will need to incorporate Exception Handling in addition to performing the expected function
+* Your function will need to incorporate Exception Handling in addition to performing the expected function

 **Examples:**
 inputs => output/s